metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The number of named child variables.
 	// The client can use this optional information to present the children in a paged UI and fetch them in chunks.
 	NamedVariables int `json:"namedVariables,omitempty"`

+	// The number of indexed child variables.
+	// The client can use this optional information to present the children in a paged UI and fetch them in chunks.
+	IndexedVariables int `json:"indexedVariables,omitempty"`

+	// The variable's name.
+	Name string `json:"name"`

+	// The variable's value.
+This can be a multi-line text, e.g. for a function the body of a function.
+	Value string `json:"value"`

+	// The type of the variable's value.
+Typically shown in the UI when hovering over the value.
+	Type string `json:"type,omitempty"`
 } // struct Variable

 ```